grace-ac/grace-ac.github.io/_posts/2026-07-30-enrichment-prelim.md

 - Expected: The number of DEGs that would be exptected to have the GO term if differential expression were completely random.
 - Fisher: the p-value for the Fisher's Exact test.
 If p-value is small it means that observed is very different from expected, and if p-value is closer to one, it means that observed is roughly similar to what was expected (not significantly enriched).

-# Enrichment Summary Figure for Day 12:
+# Enrichment Summary Figure for Day 12 - Biological Process Only:
 R code: [project-pycno-multispecies-2023/code/40-enrichment-figs.Rmd](https://github.com/grace-ac/project-pycno-multispecies-2023/blob/main/code/40-enrichment-figs.Rmd)
 Output directory: [project-pycno-multispecies-2023/output/40-enrichment-figs](https://github.com/grace-ac/project-pycno-multispecies-2023/tree/main/output/40-enrichment-figs)